-Posted on 14/06/2013 by Naider
+Posted on 15/11/2013 by Naider

-This week, after various purchase rumors of a href="http://www.waze.com/">Wazefinally the news broke: Waze is bought by Google for 1,500 million dollars.
+This week, after several rumors of the purchase of Waze, the news finally emerged: Waze is bought by Google for 1,500 million dollars.
 For those who believe that Waze is just an app or do not understand why it can be worth 1.5 billion dollars, I will try to provide some keys that I think are important in Waze's valuation.